holdenk/spark-flowchart/docs/details/even_partioning_still_slow.md

 If the data is evenly partitioned but the max task duration is longer than desired for the stage, increasing the number of executors will not help and you'll need to re-partition the data.
 See [Bad Partitioning](../bad_partitioning).

+Another cause of too large partioning can be non-splittable compression formats, like gzip, that can be worked around with tools like [splittablegzip](https://github.com/nielsbasjes/splittablegzip).